 Mold Remediation

-If mold growth is detected, remediation involves removing contaminated materials, cleaning with antimicrobials, and ensuring spores find mold are no longer present.
+If mold growth is detected, mold remediation involves removing contaminated materials, cleaning with antimicrobials, and ensuring that spores of find mold are no longer present.
 Protective gear prevents exposure during cleanup.
 An antimicrobial sealant is often applied afterward.

 Sanitizing & Deodorizing

 Once dry, surfaces are sanitized to remove bacteria, odors, mold spores, and residue left behind.
-Disinfectants or ozone treatment removes contaminants and refreshes the space.
+Disinfectants or ozone treatment remove contaminants and refresh the space.
 Air scrubbers filter out particles.
+Gray or black water damage especially requires this step to eliminate harmful bacteria and health hazards.

-Damaged drywall, flooring, wood, and other structural materials are removed and replaced.
+Rebuilding and repairing damaged areas completes the restoration process.
+Work might include installing new flooring, replacing drywall, repainting walls, or major structural repairs, depending on the extent of damage discovered.
 Belongings like furniture and electronics may also need replacement.
 The goal is to restore the home to its original, pre-loss condition.

 Proper restoration dries out the home thoroughly to prevent future issues.
 It also documents damage for insurance claims and facilitates necessary repairs.